ansermino/CodeLens/deliverables/iteration-02.review.md

 * Not meeting during reading week.

 Not meeting during reading week was a poor idea.
 Before reading week we argued that we didn’t have to meet because we could have online meetings through things like Skype and Google Hangouts.
 This plan never materialized because we didn’t set up any meeting times before reading week.
 Poor planning resulted in little work being done over the reading week.
 We also did not do much due to the other assignments and midterms that most of us had after reading week.
 This is not an excuse and this has to be fixed.
 There was no accountability for unfinished work.
 We tried to introduce more accountability by meeting twice per week.
 This plan worked initially, but our consistency dropped off during reading week.
 We intend to fix this for the next iteration by using three weekly sprints prior to the final demo deadline.
 Better planning for these sprints along with the two weekly meetings should improve our productivity and hold us more accountable to each other.

- * 2 - 4 decisions.
- * Ordered from most to least important.
- * Feel free to refer/link to process artifact(s).

 #### Planned changes